 Patches are offered by many of the regional Girl Scout councils to supplement the national badge programs.

-Other times they are simply areas that the national badges don't cover.
-Many councils have an archery patch, one about Girl Scout founder Juliette Low, troop camping, bullying, etc.
+Other times patch programs are simply areas that the national badges don't cover.
+Many councils have an archery patch, one about Girl Scout founder Juliette Low, troop camping, sewing, bullying, etc.

 I know I'll be contacting my Girl Scout council about this patch program once WIT gets through this pilot program and encourage others to do the same.
 Scouting is a great opportunity to share the story of trucking, because many of these young people will be the leaders of tomorrow.